compass-alma-large-program/compass-data/datareduction/scripts/imager/README.md

   line-free channel identification.
 It corresponds to the value of the `clip` parameter of the `uv_preview` command.
 Default is `3`.

+* `redu%subdir`: Sub-directory under `data/reduced/` in which the
+  reduced data will be stored.
+It is useful when running tests to avoid over writing the original data.
+Default is `""` (no sub-directory).

 For developing a script, `redu%interactive` is typically set to `.true`.
 This will pause the script at each step of the data reduction, to allow to check the data, and to adapt the reduction if